saltstack/salt/doc/topics/packaging/testing.rst

     The most common use case is to test the packages built on a CI/CD run for a given PR.
-To see the possible options for each argument, and other ways to utilize this command, use the following.
+To see the possible options for each argument, and other ways to utilize this command, use the following:

     .. code-block:: bash